-To initiate a criminal prosecution outside of a plea agreement, the government must convince a grand jury to issue an indictment against the defendant.
+To initiate a criminal prosecution, the government must convince a grand jury to issue an indictment against the defendant.
 After receiving the indictment, the government must proceed to trial promptly and prove each element of the antitrust violation beyond a reasonable doubt to a jury of the defendant's peers.
 During this trial, the defendant has the right to confront its accusers and cross-examine them.
 While an individual defendant cannot be compelled to testify at trial, he or she can waive this right and take the stand in his or her own defence.

-If the defendant is acquitted at trial, the U.S. Constitution's bar against double jeopardy precludes the government from trying the defendant again or appealing the acquittal.
+If the defendant is acquitted at trial, the government is precluded from trying the defendant again or appealing the acquittal.
 On the other hand, if the defendant is found guilty, he or she does have the right to appeal.
+While the government may not appeal a criminal verdict, it may appeal any sentence, generally within 30 days (although courts can amend or supplement this timeframe, and the others referenced below, through their local rules).

 The appeal process in antitrust cases is the same as in any federal proceeding.
-In a criminal proceeding, the defendant must file a notice of appeal with the district clerk within 14 days of either the entry of judgment or the filing of the government's notice of appeal.
+The defendant must file a notice of appeal with the district clerk within 14 days of either the entry of judgment or the filing of the government's notice of appeal.

 However, a defendant subject to a plea agreement typically will have waived the right to appeal for any reason other than ineffective assistance of counsel or prosecutorial misconduct.
-While the government may not appeal a criminal verdict, it may appeal any sentence within 30 days.

 To initiate a civil case, a plaintiff must file a complaint and prove in court by a preponderance of the evidence all the elements of the alleged violation.
-While the parties have a right to a jury trial in civil case, the parties also can elect to have a bench trial.
+While the parties have a right to a jury trial in a civil case, the parties can also elect to have a bench trial.

-In a civil proceeding, either party may appeal a district court's judgment within 30 days, except that, if the United States is a party, it has 60 days to appeal.
+In a civil proceeding filed in federal court, either party may appeal a district court's judgment within 30 days, except that when the United States is a party it has 60 days to appeal.